kai2128/fas-file-allocation-simulator/src/pages/docs/index.md

 ### Import / Export

 The application state can be exported to a file or copied to the clipboard by clicking the export button (<span class="i-carbon:export icon-btn"></span>) to open the export interface.
-All file actions is recorded  automatically once the disk is formatted.
-When the disk is formatted, recorded action previously will be cleared.
+All file actions are recorded  automatically once the disk is formatted.
+When the disk is formatted, previously recorded action will be cleared.

 To import application state, the user can click on the import button (<span class="i-mdi:database-import icon-btn"></span>) to open the import interface and select to import by paste from clipboard or uploading a JSON file.